BillJr99/Ursinus-CS170-Fall2024/_pages/Projects/proj-servicelearning.md

 ---
 layout: assignment
 permalink: /Projects/ServiceLearning
-title: "CS170: Programming for the World Around Us - Final Project"
+title: "CS170: Programming for the World Around Us - Service Learning Project"
-excerpt: "CS170: Programming for the World Around Us - Final Project"
+excerpt: "CS170: Programming for the World Around Us - Service Learning Project"

 info:
   coursenum: CS170
   points: 100
   goals:
-    - To demonstrate the fundamental concepts of programming in a unified project
+    - To explore the breadth of applications of computing in an area of interest
-    - To work effectively as a member of a small group using collaborative tools for software development
+    - To apply computing to the benefit of others through service learning
   contract:
     a:
     - "Each item required for a grade of B is included"
-    - "The project contains at least one class with a constructor, accessor/mutator functions, and private variables"
+    - "The project is disseminated on a public forum such as a website, GitHub, article, paper submission, podcast, or other appropriate medium"
-    - "The group consists of at least 2 and no more than 3 members"
+    - "The group consists of at least 1 and no more than 2 members"
     - "The project submitted was substantially consistent with the project proposed to and approved by the Professor"
     b:
     - "Each item required for a grade of C is included"
+    - "The project report includes a substantial discussion of the project goals, rationale, and development approach"
-    - "The project includes appropriate unit tests, including multiple tests for each function as required to demonstrate functionality with boundary case inputs"
+    - "The project report includes a deliverable with an explanation appropriate for use and extension by others"
-    - "An appropriate README writeup is included"
-    - "A project proposal was submitted and approved by the Professor"
+    - "A project proposal was submitted by the proposal deadline and approved by the Professor"
-    - "Code is appropriately documented including javadoc documentation for each function"
     c:
     - "Each item required for a grade of D is included"
-    - "Each member of the group has a speaking role during the presentation"
-    - "The project includes a loop and a conditional"
+    - "The project report includes a substantial discussion of the final results"
-    - "The project uses functions to break up complex functionality, such that the main function is relatively small in size and scope"
-    - "Code is properly indented and spaced"
-    - "Variable and function names are meaningful and consistently written in terms of character case"
+    - "The first draft of the project report was submitted by the first draft deadline"
+    - "The first draft substantially describes progress toward the project's conclusion"
     d:
-    - "Each member of the group makes meaningful contributions to the implementation of the project, demonstrated through version control commits or comments in the code"
+    - "Each member of the group makes meaningful contributions to the implementation of the project"

 tags:
   - project

 ---

-In this project, you will propose a topic of your choosing and a group of at least 2 and up to 3 total members.
+In this project, you will propose a topic of your choosing and a group of at least 1 and up to 2 total members.
 The project must be approved by the instructor before it may commence, but the topic is entirely up to you.
-Multidisciplinary projects with a broader impact are encouraged, and you are welcome to collaborate with a stakeholder outside the department for inspiration on potential projects (this person is not to contribute code, only disciplinary context).

-In addition to the class in which you will write your `main()` function, your project should include and utilize at least one additional class with at least one constructor and at least one non-static method inside.
-Your project will take input from a text file to initialize at least some of your variables.

-You may use git or another version control system to coordinate between your team.  **Each student shall contribute by checking in meaningful contributions to the project on the version control system.
-If a version control system is not used, code sections should be commented with the initials or recognized pseudonym of the student.**

-Finally, prepare as a team a project presentation that you will present live to the class for final presentations.  **Each student must have a speaking role** at the presentation.
+This open-ended project aims to give you space to explore computing and its applications in a context that you're passionate about.
+The full capability of computing to benefit others is realized when it is applied to domains of human need.
+A theme of this project is to expand your view of computing and its capabilities in service to others.
+There are perhaps endless ways of doing this.
+Here are some examples:

+* Designing a lesson plan for K-12 students to get exposed to computing in an area related to your major (or other interest!)
+* Interviewing a technical professional related to your own major or area of interest about the role of computing in their life
+* Producing a podcast episode about the role of computing in society (for instance, about how humans can be better engaged by technical professionals to facilitate more accessible technologies)
+* A research report on computing privacy considerations

-## Group Formation and Proposal (10 Points)
+## Group Formation and Proposal (20 Points)

 To form a group, students should draft a text document including the names of all students in the group, a summary of the proposed project, and a breakdown of each student's responsibilities on the team.  **Each student** should send this identical document to me for approval via e-mail.
 I will respond via e-mail to the **entire** group notifying them that the project has been approved, and which members are on the team.
 If I add or remove members from the team, I will notify the entire group via e-mail.
 This shall constitute agreement of the project responsibilities by all members of the team.

-Students who do not submit the proposal document described above (even if they are named in another group's proposal) within 3 days of the project hand-out date will be assigned to a group and notified via e-mail.
+Students who do not submit the proposal document described above (even if they are named in another group's proposal) by the proposal deadline will be assigned to a group and notified via e-mail.
 Students will not receive credit for the proposal in this situation.

 Should a member of the team fail to participate to the standards set in the proposal document described above, one or more members of the group shall notify that student via e-mail of specific tasks from the proposal document that have been agreed to, along with a deadline to communicate with the group (copy me on the e-mail message).
 If the student does not respond within 2 days of that message, the group should notify me via e-mail, and I will investigate and, if appropriate, I may re-organize the team by moving one or more members to other groups (whom I will notify via e-mail), or by removing the student from the group (whom I will notify via e-mail).

-## Version Control (15% Extra Credit)

-See [this video](../Modules/Github/Module) for more information on using Git as a version control system to synchronize your project with your partners, and [this video](https://www.youtube.com/watch?v=5rgp8HkRTzc) for a tutorial on using Git with NetBeans.
+## First Draft (30 Points)

+It is best if one's first draft is not also the final draft, especially as your ideas evolve with your own understanding and from feedback from others.
+The first draft is an opportunity to write your ideas: concentrate on your message, rather than the structure of your narrative.
+How do you want your readers to change after having read your work?
+What contribution are you hoping to make?
+Don't worry if it's not entirely clear in this draft, or if the organization isn't perfect.
+At this stage, you are developing your raw materials - the clay from which you'll mold a cohesive thesis later.

+## Final Draft (50 Points)

+It is **highly recommended** that you review your first draft with a [Writing Fellow from the Writing and Speaking Center](https://www.ursinus.edu/offices/center-for-writing-and-speaking/).
+Based on this feedback and the feedback from your instructor (and possibly from classmates), revise your report into a final draft.